realmatterio/realDAX/SETUP_GUIDE.md

 ## 🚀 Quick Start with Docker (Recommended)

-The easiest way to run the complete OpenDAX platform:
+The easiest way to run the complete realDAX-OpenDAX platform:

 ```bash
 # Clone the repository